BurdaMagazinOrg/thunder-documentation/_includes/docs/extending/downloading.md

 but downloading them in the deployment process.
 It is now replaced by composer and is regarded deprecated.

 ### UI
-You can also install modules and themes via the UI, but we _strongly_ advise against that.
+You can also download modules and themes via the UI, but we _strongly_ advise against that.
 If you are still insisting, here is how to do that:

 First you have to enable the `Update Manager` module by going to the `Extend` page, selecting the checkbox near it and clicking on `Install` at the bottom of the page.
 Then go to